macpro7/restapi/README.md

 ### Request Sample
 POST /api/sms/v1/querysms

-If you want to query a sms  :
+If you want to query a sms ,Then the parameter should like this:

-`Dear Mr. Tom , your auth code is 888888.
-The code will expire in 60 seconds.
-Have a good time!
-[Cookpad]`

-Then , the parameter should like this:

 > ' {"client_id":"cookpad_Server_001","passcode":"ARDOR-7JF3-8F2E-QUWZ-CAN7F","sms_uid":"550e8400-e29b-41d4-a716-446655440000" }'